United Nations Assistance Mission for Iraq

 The United Nations Assistance Mission for Iraq (UNAMI; بعثة الامم المتحدة لمساعدة العراق) was formed on 14 August 2003 by United Nations Security Council (UNSC) Resolution 1500 at the request of the Iraqi government to support national development efforts.
+The mission was officially terminated on 31 December 2025.

-UNAMI's mandate includes advising and assisting the government on political dialogue and national reconciliation; supporting political processes such as elections and the national census; facilitating regional dialogue between Iraq and neighboring countries; coordinating the delivery of humanitarian aid; advancing judicial and legal reforms; and promoting human rights.
+UNAMI's mandate included advising and assisting the government on political dialogue and national reconciliation; supporting political processes such as elections and the national census; facilitating regional dialogue between Iraq and neighboring countries; coordinating the delivery of humanitarian aid; advancing judicial and legal reforms; and promoting human rights.

-The Mission's achievements include assisting in six national elections, coordinating humanitarian and financial assistance from the UN and third-party donors, and providing advisory support to the Council of Representatives, support which played a part in proceedings such as the drafting of Iraq's 2005 constitution, Since 2017, UNAMI has also worked to investigate and bring to justice members of ISIS for their crimes in the country.
+The Mission's achievements included assisting in six national elections, coordinating humanitarian and financial assistance from the UN and third-party donors, and providing advisory support to the Council of Representatives, support which played a part in proceedings such as the drafting of Iraq's 2005 constitution, Since 2017, UNAMI has also worked to investigate and bring to justice members of ISIS for their crimes in the country.

-Since its establishment, UNAMI's mandate is subject to annual renewal and review by the UNSC; in 2019, Resolution 2682 extended its mandate until 31 May 2024.

-In May 2024, Iraq's Prime Minister, Mohammed Shia' Al Sudani wrote to UN Secretary-General António Guterres, announcing that UNAMI must finalize its operations and declaring 31 December 2025 as the official end date of the Mission in Iraq.
-According to the Prime Minister, the decision to end the mission was based on "the political and security stability Iraq is experiencing and the progress made in various fields".
+UNAMI's mandate was subject to annual renewal and review by the UNSC; in 2019, Resolution 2682 extended its mandate until 31 May 2024.
+However, in May 2024, Iraq's prime minister, Mohammed Shia' Al Sudani wrote to UN secretary-general António Guterres, announcing that UNAMI must finalize its operations and declaring 31 December 2025 as the official end date of the Mission in Iraq.
+According to Al Sudani, the decision to end the mission was based on "the political and security stability Iraq is experiencing and the progress made in various fields".
 On 31 May 2024, the United Nations Security Council unanimously adopted Resolution 2732 accepting Iraq's request to terminate UNAMI on 31 December 2025.